 If information in this prospectus supplement is inconsistent with the accompanying prospectus, you should rely on this prospectus supplement.
-This prospectus supplement, the accompanying prospectus and the documents incorporated into each by reference include important information about us, the shares of common stock and warrants being offered and other information you should know before investing in these securities.
+This prospectus supplement, the accompanying prospectus and the documents incorporated into each by reference include important information about us, the shares of common stock being offered and other information you should know before investing in these securities.

-You should rely only on this prospectus supplement, the accompanying prospectus and the information incorporated or deemed to be incorporated by reference in this prospectus supplement and the accompanying prospectus.
-We have not authorized anyone to provide you with information that is in addition to or different from that contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
+You should rely only on this prospectus supplement, the accompanying prospectus and the information incorporated or deemed to be incorporated by reference in this prospectus supplement, the accompanying prospectus or in any free writing prospectuses we have prepared.
+We have not, and Ladenburg Thalmann & Co.
+Inc. and MLV & Co.
+LLC, as the underwriters, have not, authorized anyone to provide you with information that is in addition to, or different from, that contained or incorporated by reference in this prospectus supplement, the accompanying prospectus or in any free writing prospectuses we have prepared.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-We are not offering to sell these securities in any jurisdiction where the offer or sale is not permitted.
-You should not assume that the information contained or incorporated by reference in this prospectus supplement or the accompanying prospectus, as the case may be, or in the case of the documents incorporated by reference, the date of such documents regardless of the time of delivery of this prospectus supplement and the accompanying prospectus or any sale of shares of our common stock and warrants.
-Our business, financial condition, liquidity, results of operations and prospects may have changed since those dates.
+We are not, and the underwriters are not, offering to sell these securities in any jurisdiction where the offer or sale is not permitted.
+You should not assume that the information contained or incorporated by reference in this prospectus supplement or the accompanying prospectus is accurate as of any date other than as of the date of this prospectus supplement or the accompanying prospectus, as the case may be, or in the case of the documents incorporated by reference, the date of such documents, regardless of the time of delivery of this prospectus supplement and the accompanying prospectus or any sale of shares of our common stock.
+Our business, financial condition, liquidity, results of operations, and prospects may have changed since those dates.